Why I now hesitate to use TeX

 This post came about because I had an especially frustrating couple of weeks trying to get a few different projects with a significant LaTeX component up and running.
 I want to make it clear that I do like a variety of things about LaTeX, enough so that I've wrote articles about it and made contributions to projects such as KaTeX.
 I just needed to cathartically dump down some text since I was badly annoyed the other day.
 But instead of just posting a rant I've let a few days pass to get cooled off and to try and post something more useful for the readers and also do some analysis that would be useful for myself.

-The frustrations came from the fact that these days I'm especially busy, between running a high end tech consultancy business and running a lot of training workshops I'm exceedingly time-poor, so the time consuming nature of debugging TeX issues was just not something I wanted to deal with.
+The frustrations came from the fact that these days I'm especially busy, between running a high end tech consultancy business and running a lot of on-site training workshops I'm exceedingly time-poor, so the time consuming nature of debugging TeX issues was just not something I wanted to deal with.
 The cost of the extra time needed to deal with the various pain points of LaTeX is much heavier for me than it used to be.
 But it's not just a simple matter of the overall amount of time required to make LaTeX work, it's where that time comes up that's been the main factor.
 With other types of software you can have situations where you can front load a lot of the effort in getting something to work later.
 A classic example of this is automation, in a good automation project the initial time outlay pays off substantially from reducing the time you need to spend on the system for each unit of work in the future.
 (There are situations where automation actually increases the time spent on a system due to increased efficiencies see Jevon's paradox for some examples of this.)
 Containers are a great example of this especially with regards to build automation, you can spend a lot of time getting things set up so that later on you have a much easier time when deploying.
 Interestingly LaTeX very strongly doesn't have this feel to it, since many time consuming issues only surface at the time you try to build the documents, missing fonts perhaps being the key example.
 This topic of when and why to front load effort in software is a very big topic, so I'll save that for a future post.

 This is a classic example from a project recently: